sarahalang/2026-academicWebsite/_teachings/ml-dse-school.md

 Designed for both students and researchers, the school combines hands-on exercises with an accessible introduction to the theoretical foundations of machine learning.
 Participants learn how to apply BERTopic to historical texts while developing a critical understanding of the strengths, limitations, and potential applications of machine learning methods in digital scholarly editing.

-This summer school was co-organised by Sarah Lang, Martina Scholger, Roman Bleier, Bernhard Geiger, and colleagues as part of the *Machine Learning for Digital Scholarly Editions* initiative.
+This summer school was co-organised by Sarah Lang, Martina Scholger, Roman Bleier, Bernhard Geiger, and colleagues as the 2025 CLARIAH-AT school.

 [The teaching materials are available online.]([url](https://dhgraz.github.io/clariah2025-dse-ml/))